hugoocoto/vicel/README.md

 the config file.
 The format chosen for the file is [toml](https://toml.io).

 The valid fields whith their default values are set [here](#vicel.toml).

-## Mouse mappings
-It is an experimental feature.
-(Need to set window.use_mouse to true).

-* Drag and drop: Left click over a cell, move cursor without release left click and then release left over another cell.
-It should delete the first cell and paste it in the second.
-* Moving the mouse moves the cursor to the cell pointed by the mouse cursor.

 ## Latest Version
 [See version](./version.txt)